 Whether your festivities will last for a day or weekend—or longer!—make sure to outline all events and when they’re happening.
-From cocktail hour to the ceremony, from the reception to the after party, be concise with your descriptions.
+From the cocktail hour to the ceremony, from the reception to the after-party, be concise with your descriptions.
 Though their heads are probably buried in a digital device already, your website isn’t the only thing that has their attention.
 People are busy and distracted, so brevity is king—especially for such an important event like your wedding.

 3. Schedule event privacy with Joy (upcoming feature)